 The East Anglian Daily Times reported in 1910 the dedication of a new organ for St Pancras - one that had originally been built for Glemham Hall.

 Another military man and son of a Protestant clergyman who became a priest at St Pancras was

 Father William Parker Lowndes.
 The Ipswich Star reported in October 1929 that Fr Lowndes died after falling from his horse in Henley Road.
 The priest had been wounded in the head during the first world war in Italy and his left side was paralysed.
 There was speculation at his inquest that his wartime injuries led to a seizure that killed him.

 There was happier news in June 1935 when Reverend Edmund Joseph Golston was made a priest at St Pancras in the first Catholic ordination

 in Ipswich for 400 years.
 Fr Golston was born in Ipswich, baptised at St Pancras, went to St Pancras school and became a priest at St Pancras church.
 His father was sacristan at St Pancras for 32 years.
 The month after his ordination Fr Golston officiated at his first wedding - the marriage of his sister in St Pancras.

 During the second world war The church was shaken by bombs aimed at the town's docks and the roof was pierced by machine-gun bullets but no substantial damage was

 done apart from broken windows and loosening of slates.
 Extracts from the St Pancras school log book for November 1939 record how "the children practised getting into their places in the Church in the event of an air raid warning."
-The East Anglian Daily Times reported in November 1943 on Provost Augustine Peter Peacock, the St Pancras parish priest, officiating at the funeral of Elizabeth Mary Ramplin from Ipswich who had 155 descendants - 28 who were then serving with forces in the second world war.
+The East Anglian Daily Times reported in November 1943 on Provost Augustine Peter Peacock, the St Pancras parish priest, officiating at the funeral of Elizabeth Mary Ramplin from Ipswich who had 155 descendants - 28 who were then serving with forces in

-the story of Margaret Catchpole - the Suffolk horse-thief and prison escaper who was transported to Australia.
+The original presbytery for St Pancras was demolished in 1957.
+The building had featured in the story of Margaret Catchpole - the Suffolk horse-thief and prison escaper who was transported to Australia.
 She first became famous for her horsemanship after riding bareback from Nacton to Ipswich to fetch a doctor for her mistress.
 The doctor lived in the house that later became the presbytery.
 When the building was knocked down for a road widening the scheme the

-1961 how a telegram from the pope was read in the church as part of the celebrations of its centenary.
+The East Anglian Daily Times and Evening Star reported on June 13 1961 how a telegram from the pope was read in the church as part of the celebrations of its centenary.

 Anglia Television recorded a high mass at St Pancras for Corpus Christi, as the Evening Star, reported on May 29, 1964.
 Four hundred boys from St Joseph's College formed the bulk of the congregation with 29 in the choir.

 parish priest, served as curate at St Pancras from his ordination in 1963 for seven years.
-During that time St Alban's school
+During that time St Alban's school opened in 1967.

 Mother Teresa visited Ipswich in 1970, met at railway station by Fr Norman Smith who was then parish priest at St Pancras.